-1. Failing satisfactory resolution at the Instructor Level, the student must provide a written submission of his or her concerns within five working days to the Dean/Director.
-A full discussion between the Dean/Director and student will conclude within five working days of receipt of the written submission.
-The Dean/Director and student shall complete the Dean/Director-Level Resolution Form and a copy of the form shall be provided to the
+1. Failing resolution at the Instructor Level, the student must provide a written submission of his or her concerns within five (5) working days of the date the Instructor Level Resolution Form is signed to the appropriate Educational Administrator or designate.
+A full discussion between the Educational Administrator and student will conclude within five (5) working days of receipt of the written submission, with both parties actively seeking to understand the issues, and attempting to resolve them.
+Whether the grade is upheld or, in consultation with the faculty member involved, changed, the administrator and student shall complete the Educational Administrator Level Resolution Form and a copy of the form shall be provided to the student, the Vice President Academic and involved Faculty.
+The decision and rationale for the decision must be recorded on the Form.

-Executive vice-president academic and Faculty.